advanced-security/monorepo-code-scanning-action/README.md

-# monorepo-codeql-action
+# Monorepo Code Scanning Action

-Focus CodeQL scans on just the changed parts of your monorepo, split up as you define
+Focus CodeQL (or other SAST) scans on just the changed parts of your monorepo, split up as you define.